zachpeagler/Thesis/docs/script.md

 # Thesis Script

-## 1. Intro slide
+## Intro slide

 Hello everyone!
 Thank you for coming to my defense, I'm Zach Peagler, and I've been working on encapsulating biostimulants (microbes) and applying them to tomato plants.
-Much of my work was focused on improving the methodology for the creation of these granules, and the other half focused on the actual results that these granules are capable of producing in tomato plants.
+Much of my work was focused on improving the methodology for the creation of these granules, and the other half focused on the actual effects that these granules are capable of producing in tomato plants.

-## 2. App slide
+## App slide

 I know how boring it can be to listen to someone talk about something you know nothing about for half an hour, so I wanted to give you all a way to interact with the data and see how I came to the conclusions that I did, and to facilitate that I built an app using R, which you can access either through that QR code or the link below it.
 A laptop is recommended over a phone, but it does work on mobile.
 Once you get to the webpage, give it a good 20-30 seconds to load, it can take awhile.

 (give them a second to open the app)

-## 3. Why slide
+## Why slide

 The human population surpassed 8 billion recently, and is projected to hit almost 10 billion by 2050.
 A growing population necessitates a growing food supply, and the predominant method of increasing crop yield up until now is the use of synthetic fertilizers, chemically manufactured sources of phosphorous, nitogen, and potassium that greatly increased crop output.
 These synthetic fertilizers came with some downsides, including groundwater contamination, water body eutrophication, harmful algae blooms, and ecosystem disruption.
 These fertilizers are also expensive, accounting for 20-36% of a farm's budget, with these costs greatly increasing in the past several years.
 Sustainable agriculture solutions are necessary to alleviate the environmental and economic toll of synthetic fertilizers while feeding an expanding human population.

-## 4. What slide
+## What slide

 We need sustainable agriculture solutions, but what does that look like?
 Many studies suggest the use of biostimulants, which include plant growth promoting bacteria (PGPBS), arbuscular mycorrhizal fungi, or biologically derived compounds such as humic acid, biochar, and kelp extract.